-We have caused a great amount of organised disruption in Birmingham and as a result note have our own.
-Academies and are on the way to getting rid of more Head teachers end taking over their schools.
-Whilst sometimes the practices we use may not seem the swritt way to do things you must remember that this is a Yihad' and as such using all here forsible to win the war is acceptable.
-The poor performing schools are easy to while to win the war is acceptable.
-The poor performing schools are easy to have difficult removing the Head teachers is much harder and so we have difficult removing the Head teacher may be, you just have to be clever and here difficult removing the Head teacher may be, you just have to be clever and here difficult removing the Head teacher may be, you just have to be clever and here difficult removing the Head teacher may be, you just have to be clever and here in the same area and with a large Muslim community.
-For example: We have abnost removed a Head teacher who has been in post 15 years and who has an outstanding Ofstead report.
+We have caused a great amount of organised disruption in Birmingham and as a result now have our own Academies and are on the way to getting rid of more Head teachers end taking over their schools.
+Whilst sametimes the practices we use may not seem the exercit way to do things you must remember that this is a Jihad and as such using all formible to win the war is acceptable.
+The peor performing schools are easy to have, the better performing with strong Head teachers is much harder and so we have failed yet, no difficult removing the Head teacher may be, you just have to be clever and the difficult removing the Head teacher may be, you just have to be clever and the appropriate way to had with a large Muslim community.
+For example:

+We have abnost removed a Head teacher who has been in post 15 years and who has an outstanding Ofstead report.
 As her performance was so strong her reason for dismissal had to be linked to her results and as such we had to plant the seed of her cheating inorder to get the results that she has.
 This put her whole performance under scrutiny and once you scrutinize you will always find something, however small it may be, and by that time the damage is done and as such most people will resign before they are pushed.

-The will soon be forced to resign, or will be sacked from Regents Park Community school, once she goes we will slowly more in with the belo.
+will soon be forced to resign, or will be sacked from Regents Park Community school, once she goes we will slowly more in with help.